 Next, we need to understand the context.
 So if we look at the next verse we see that it starts with “Nevertheless.”
 This connects the thought of verse 1 with the next four verses where Paul talks about the need for men and women to be married in order to avoid sexual immorality.

 Now we must ask, “Is Paul making a statement that it is not good for a man to hold hands, hug or give an “occasional kiss on the cheek” to a woman?”
-The answer is “no” since verses 2 through 5 are about the need for a man and his wife to have regular sexual relations in order to avoid sexual sin.
+The answer is “no” since verses 2 through 5 are about the need for a husband and his wife to have regular sexual relations in order to avoid sexual sin.
+That is, it is okay for spouses to sexual stimulate each other and have sexual intercourse, but it is not okay if they are not married.
 It appears Paul is responding to a statement from the Corinthians that said, “It was good for man not to touch a woman.”
 Paul is disagreeing with that statement.

 In fact, Paul goes on to warn husbands and wives to not deprive one another of sexual relations.
+Therefore, once a male and female are married it is okay to stimulate one’s spouse sexually until sexual intercourse occurs.
 Notice the Holy Spirit’s statement,

 |Wife’s Responsibility||Husband’s Responsibility|